Finley: Holding Ilitches to promises 'not a priority,' Duggan says

 “Every week I do living room meetings in the neighborhoods,” he said.
 “At not one of those meetings has a single person ever said to me, ‘We need more housing downtown.’
 Making them live up to their promise to build more housing downtown is not a priority.”

 Detroit News columnists Nolan Finley and Daniel Howes discuss Michigan's education problems and FCA's renewed commitment to Detroit.
-Detroit Public Television
+The Detroit News

 The mayor noted that along with the LCA, the Ilitches helped build the Mike Ilitch School of Business with Wayne State University, the first built-from-scratch office building downtown in 20 years to house their headquarters, and is moving ahead on a medical facility.